department-of-veterans-affairs/lighthouse-saml-proxy/README.md

 ### Running locally

 The OAuth proxy also requires configuration to run locally.
-It is tied pretty tightly with Okta and you'll need to have access to an okta authorization server and an api key for the server.
+It is tied tightly with Okta and you'll need to have access to an okta authorization server and an api key for the server.

 To being you'll want to create a `dev-config.json` in the oauth-proxy subdirectory.
 That file should contain a